Digital television transition in the United States: Loss of service

-Stations that broadcast in analog on channel 6 have had an additional benefit of having its audio feed broadcast on 87.7 MHz, which is at the very low end of the FM radio dial.
+Stations that broadcast in analog on channel 6 have had an additional benefit of having their audio feed broadcast on 87.7 MHz, which is at the very low end of the FM radio dial.
 As such, many stations that use channel 6 have taken advantage of this, and directly promote this feature, especially during drive time newscasts, and as a critical conduit of information in markets where severe weather (such as hurricanes) allowed a station the advantage to broadcast their audio via FM radio without having to contract with another FM operation to do so.
 WDSU in New Orleans, Miami's WTVJ and WECT in Wilmington, North Carolina were among the most well-known Channel 6 broadcasters which used this approach to provide emergency information during hurricanes.

 Digital television, however, does not have this feature, and after the transition, this additional method of reception is no longer available.
 WRGB, channel 6 in Albany, New York, used a separate transmitter on 87.7 that transmitted a vertically polarized analog audio signal, which would theoretically avoid interference with the horizontally polarized digital TV signal.
 This would allow the station to keep its audio on 87.7 FM after the transition to digital.
-WRGB ran this transmitter for approximately 6 weeks on an experimental basis, only to find that the vertically polarized 87.7 MHz signal interfered with the digital video, while broadcast of analog signals on 87.9 MHz met with FCC objections.
-WITI in Milwaukee took a more direct though still experimental approach to restore their TV audio, having it restored in August 2009 to an HD Radio subchannel of WMIL-FM via a content agreement with WMIL owner Clear Channel Communications.
+WRGB ran this transmitter for approximately 6 weeks on an experimental basis, only to find that the vertically polarized 87.7 MHz signal interfered with the digital video, while broadcast of analog signals on 87.9 MHz was met with FCC objections.
+WITI in Milwaukee took a more direct, though still experimental, approach to restore their TV audio, having it restored in August 2009 to an HD Radio subchannel of WMIL-FM via a content agreement with WMIL owner Clear Channel Communications.
 A purchase of HD Radio equipment or having a car stereo equipped with an HD Radio receiver is required to listen to this broadcast.

 Planning for DTV reception assumed "a properly oriented, high-gain antenna mounted 30 feet in the air outside."
-The Consumer Electronics Association set up a website called AntennaWeb to identify means to provide the correct signal reception to over-the-air viewers.
+The Consumer Electronics Association set up a website called AntennaWeb to identify the means needed to provide the correct signal reception to over-the-air viewers.
 Another website, TVFool provides geographic mapping and signal data to allow viewers to estimate the number of channels which will be gained or lost as a result of digital transition; while it estimated that marginally more stations would be gained than lost by viewers, this varied widely with viewers of low-VHF analog signals in distant-fringe areas among the most adversely affected.
 An estimated 1.8 million people were expected to lose the ability to access over-the-air TV entirely as a result of the digital transition.

 Viewers in rural and mountainous regions were particularly prone to lose all reception after digital transition.